danindiana/gpt_Nim/grimlock/data_plane_slicer/readme.md

     M --> Q
     M --> U
 ```
-### Modular Framework for Slicing Data Plane Programs and Deploying on Distributed Programmable Network Devices

 **Overview**:
 The framework aims to slice data plane programs into modular components and deploy them across a distributed set of programmable network devices, such as SmartNICs, programmable switches, and routers.
 This approach enhances the scalability, flexibility, and efficiency of network operations by leveraging the capabilities of programmable network hardware.